yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 chmod 600 peer_name}}}
 Substitute ''peer_name'' above with a descriptive one for the link you are trying to establish.

-## valid as of RC5, the /etc/ppp/peers directory does not exist until created
+## valid as of RC5, the /etc/ppp/peers directory does not exist until created, and doesn't need group or other access

 The file created defines the link with the VPN server and there are a few necessary options.
 Edit and add the following to your peer-file:
 {{{